The Larry Sanders Show: Season 2

 The second season premiered on June 2, 1993, and ended on September 29, 1993.
-The story arcs include Larry beginning a new relationship with his ex-wife Francine (Kathryn Harrold) and Hank investing all his money in a street-level revolving restaurant.
+The story arcs include Larry’s beginning a new relationship with his ex-wife Francine (Kathryn Harrold) and Hank’s investing all his money in a street-level revolving restaurant.

 Jeremy Piven grew tired of playing the character Jerry, head writer of the fictional talk show, because his character was not given much of a background.
 He was written out during the episode "Larry's Birthday", where Artie fired Jerry because of his behavior.
 Eventually, Wallace Langham (Phil) replaced him as the talk show's head writer.

 Some popular episodes of the season were: "Larry's Agent", in which Larry tries to fire his agent; "Broadcast Nudes", in which Hank wants Darlene (Linda Doucett) to pose nude in Playboy magazine (Doucett actually appeared in the September 1993 edition of the magazine); "Larry's Birthday" in which Larry doesn't want anyone throwing a party for his birthday; "The Grand Opening", in which Hank tries to promote his new restaurant; "Off Camera", in which Larry has to deal with all the stress that Artie suffers every show and the season finale "L.A. or N.Y?", in which Larry leaves the talk show and moves to Montana, to protest the network's desire to shift the talk show's base from L.A. to New York.